logsearch/workspace/docs/LaunchTestLogSearchCluster.md

 This provides a quick and cheap way to simluate running a LogSearch cluster

 0. SSH into your workspace
-0. Navigate to the test environment
+0. Navigate to the local test environment

-        cd ~/environments/test
+        cd ~/environments/local/test

 0. Ensure the `bosh-warden-boshlite-ubuntu-trusty-go_agent` stemcell exists